Parents Want Less Sex and F-Words in PG-13 Movies

 When Movieguide® first started, the landscape of acceptable family-friendly content was low, with most movies being R-rated, and very few family-friendly movies coming out.
 Thirty years later however, things are so different.
 In fact, did you know that last year, movies with Christian and Biblical messages outperformed movies with anti-Christian messages by over 500%!

 Please know that Movieguide® is your ally in this fight for uplifting entertainment.
 We work directly with Hollywood to advocate for seeing more faith and values in movies.
 It’s not enough to have MPAA ratings that warn us of bad content.
 We want to see people make wise media decisions, to choose the good over the bad and encourage Hollywood to actually make the good, rather than the bad.Do you enjoy articles like this?
-Click here to become a monthly donor and receive a copy of GOD'S NOT DEAD on DVD!
+Click here to become a monthly partner and receive a copy of UNPLANNED on DVD!